 The fact that a person is rooted should not come as a surprise.
 You are rooted anytime you stand.
 One or both of your legs must carry and support your weight.
 Therefore you are constantly rooted.
 But how you are rooted can shift and change over time.
 If you move an opponent then the way they are being rooted will change.
 They will either increase the weight on a supporting leg or shift some or all of their weight to another leg.

-A person may become rooted on nearly any area of a foot.
-It is seldom the case that a person is rooted over the entire expanse of the foot.
-Typically people become rooted on the heel, outside edge or ball of the foot.
+A person may become rooted using nearly any area of his or her foot.
+It is seldom the case that a person is rooted across the entire expanse of the foot.
+Typically people become rooted on the heel, outside edge, or ball of the foot.
 In extreme cases a person may be rooted on the toes or at times on the inside edge of the foot.
 So you can change how a person is rooted by causing them to simply shift so they must support weight with a different part of the foot.
 As this occurs the person will become vulnerable to different forms of manipulation or attack.
 Generally speaking we seek to shift a person’s structural alignment so that most or all of the person’s weight is placed over one small part of the foot.
 This usually makes it difficult for the person to subsequently move that foot.
 Often the manipulation to make this occur can be quite small and subtle.